s-A-m-git/WhatsApp-QA-Bug-Report-and-Enhancements/README.md

 # WhatsApp Bug Reports

-This repository contains a comprehensive list of identified bugs in WhatsApp across different platforms (Android, Web, Windows) along with enhancement suggestions for improving the user experience.
+This repository contains a comprehensive list of identified bugs in WhatsApp across different platforms (Android, Web, Windows, IOS) along with enhancement suggestions for improving the user experience.

 ## Key Features